ReCONstruct-Digital-Platform/Building-Identification-Tool/README.md

 POSTGRES_PORT=5432
 ```

+Additionally, to support the django GIS extension, you will need to download some more utilies.
+On Windows, download and install OSGeo4W.
+Follow the instructions and install in the default `C:\OsGeo4W` folder.
+You should get the necessary utilities.

 Run the Django migrations, this will create all tables for our application in the DB.
 ```bash
 python manage.py migrate